These keto crab cakes are made with almond flour. They are absolutely not a compromise! They are wonderfully crispy and so very flavorful.

 - Don't skimp on the oil!
 At least half the cooking fat will remain in the skillet, but it's needed to cook the patties properly.
 The nutrition info reflects this.

-- Use a nonstick skillet, and don't overcrowd it.
-If you don't have a skillet large enough to accommodate all patties, fry them in two batches and keep the first batch in an oven set to the "keep warm" setting.
+- Use a nonstick skillet and don't overcrowd it.
+If you don't have a skillet large enough to accommodate all patties, fry them in two batches and keep the first batch in an oven set to the "keep warm" setting (usually 170°F).

 Recipe FAQs

 I like to fry them.
 It achieves a crispier result.
-But you can also bake them in a 350°F oven on a parchment-lined, rimmed baking sheet for 15 minutes per side.
-Make sure to spray them with oil before baking and spray again after flipping them.
+But you can bake them in a 350°F oven on a parchment-lined, rimmed baking sheet for 15 minutes per side.
+Spray them with oil before baking and spray again after flipping them.

 No. The small amount of cayenne pepper I use adds a layer of flavor.
 It doesn't make them spicy.
 However, feel free to omit the cayenne if you wish.